qwo/About-Me/README.md

 ### Past Talks

 * Dockercon'19 - Docker for Everyone
 * AllThingsOpen'19 - How does a request get to your computer?
-* RevolutionConf'18
+* RevolutionConf'18 - How does Google work?
 * HRDevFest'17 - Kubernetes for Everyone
-* HRDevCon'17 - Kubernetes for Everyone
+* DevCon'17 - Kubernetes for Everyone
-* Norfolk.ks
+* Norfolk.js